Associate Professor Duygu Yengin

 |Telephone||+61 8 8313 4500|

-Dr. Duygu Yengin joined the University of Adelaide in 2007 after completing her PhD in Economics from the University of Rochester in Rochester, NY, USA.
-She was a visiting scholar at Seoul National University in the second semester of 2013.
+Duygu joined the University of Adelaide in 2007 after completing her PhD in Economics from the University of Rochester in Rochester, USA.
+She was a visiting scholar at Seoul National University in 2013 and 2017.
+She has received University of Adelaide, Women's Research Excellence Awards 2017.
 She was Acting Head of School of Economics (August 2016-Jan2017) and currently, Deputy Head of School.
-She is a founding member of the Women in Economics Network (part of Economic Society of Australia), Faculty Diversity and Inclusion committee member, and Indigenous students mentor.
+She is a co-founder/ executive member of the Women in Economics Network Australia, executive member of SA branch of Economic Society of Australia, Faculty Diversity and Inclusion committee member, and Indigenous students mentor.
+She launched and directs the Women in Economics-Career program for students at the University of Adelaide.
+Her research is in designing fair methods of allocating resources in economics and she is an active advocator of diversity and inclusion in economics.

 - Ph.D Economics, University of Rochester, USA 2007